yvenspinto13/gun-2-head/README.md

 # Goa, Covid, Accountability

-Just an accountability repo to know the gross misconduct of the givernement of goa
+Just an accountability repo to know the gross misconduct of the government of goa

 [You can view the UI here](https://gun2-head.herokuapp.com/)